aliafshar/badinka/docs/howto.md

-# User Guide

-## What is a minimalist orchestration framework
+## What is a minimalist orchestration framework?

 BaDinka provides the following: